 When cancer forms in the bone marrow, healthy stem cells—which serve as the basis of all healthy blood cells in the body—are crowded out by cancer cells.
 This leads to an increased risk of infection, blood clotting challenges and other issues.
 To treat this, cancer cells are destroyed with chemotherapy.
 Stem cells are removed from the patient and treated, and patients then receive very aggressive inpatient chemotherapy before their treated stem cells are infused back into their body to generate healthy new blood cells.

-“This was really hard to accept but, ultimately, I trust my team at the OSUCCC – James so I took their advice and had the bone marrow transplant in September 2019,” says Dave.
 Now 15 months into remission, he is happy to pay it forward to help support cancer research at the OSUCCC – James in any way he can.
 Most recently that meant enrolling in a research study to determine how SARS-CoV-2—commonly known as COVID-19—impacts the immune system of cancer patients.

 The study, known as SIIREN (Study of Infections and Immune REspoNse) is being led by Peter Shields, MD, deputy director of the OSUCCC – James, and Zihai Li, MD, PhD, director of the Pelotonia Institute for Immuno-Oncology (PIIO).